 Skip to “Arrival at St. Lucia” if you don’t want to read about the travel problems, but I’m writing it to document my argument with American Airlines.

 My friends were coming from all over – Albuquerque, Colorado, DC, Florida, and Dallas.
 The five us from ABQ and CO landed in Miami first with the notice of our cancelled flight.
 My friend from Florida was in Atlanta waiting on her Delta flight that was departing.
 And my DC friends and Dallas friend were in route to Miami.

 At the AA help desk, Kenneth and Anthony were atrocious.
 Given we were on the 1AM flight that AA switched us to a few months ago, we landed in Miami before all other passengers around 6AM.
 The only good part about that, is we were first in line.

 When we asked why the flight was cancelled, one of the gentlemen looked down and away while he mumbled, “volcanic ash.”
 I couldn’t hear him.
 So, I asked again and received the same response.
 Looking down and away is a classic sign of lying, so my alarm bells went off.

 In the meantime, two friends booked back to Denver as Kenneth and Anthony said, “There was only one seat to Atlanta to go on the Delta flight the next day.”

 We regrouped.
 I happened to know the divemaster at Anse Chastenet, so I texted her.
 She confirmed the airspace was open and there was little ash.
 I also called my friend Page in Atlanta.

-“Was her plane going and was it delayed,” I asked.
+“Is your plane going and is it delayed,” I asked.